-Filenames (whether pathnames, or references to files in the /usr/include directory) are always in italics (e.g., <stdio.h>), except in the SYNOPSIS section, where included files are in bold (e.g., #include <stdio.h>).
-When referring to a standard include file under /usr/include, specify the header file surrounded by angle brackets, in the usual C way (e.g., <stdio.h>).
+Filenames (whether pathnames, or references to header files) are always in italics (e.g., <stdio.h>), except in the SYNOPSIS section, where included files are in bold (e.g., #include <stdio.h>).
+When referring to a standard header file include, specify the header file surrounded by angle brackets, in the usual C way (e.g., <stdio.h>).

-Complete commands should, if long, be written as in an indented line on their own, for example
+Complete commands should, if long, be written as an indented line on their own, with a blank line before and after the command, for example

 Any reference to the subject of the current manual page should be written with the name in bold.
 If the subject is a function (i.e., this is a Section 2 or 3 page), then the name should be followed by a pair of parentheses in Roman (normal) font.
 For example, in the fcntl(2) man page, references to the subject of the page would be written as: fcntl().
 The preferred way to write this in the source file is: